Gervais1705/zarmo17/README.md

 Web Developer & Designer
 ------------------------

-IT professional with 5 years background in network support specialist, support desk software troubleshooting .I always been passionate about coding for the past 5 years.
-New graduate from Udacity with a certification.
+IT professional with 5 years background in Frontend Web developement, network support specialist, support desk software troubleshooting .I always been passionate about coding for the past 5 years.
 Resourceful professional with successful track record in developing innovative web designs and features.
-Possesses solid knowledge of HTML, CSS, JavaScript and DOM and React with ability to quickly learn new technologies.
+Possesses solid knowledge of HTML, CSS, JavaScript, DOM, Tailwind and React with ability to quickly learn new technologies.
 Demonstrated success in identifying and resolving complex code issues.

 * 🌍  I'm based in Seattle
 * ✉️  You can contact me at [gervaisyameogo17@gmail.com](mailto:gervaisyameogo17@gmail.com)